patarapolw/ImageDB/README.md

 # ImageDB

-Store images, especially from Clipboard, in a single file.
+Store images, especially from Clipboard, in database.

 ## Installation